ant-louis/big-data-platform/assignment-3-784915/reports/Assignment-3-Report.md

 #### Customer data sources
 In real life, the customer data sources will be sensors that will output data points with a timestamp created when measure is taken.
 In practice for this project, we will use data points already collected and stored in a *.csv* file.
 Hence, we will simulate the emission of data points from the sensors by reading the *.csv* file row by row at given interval of time.
 The original dataset *bts-data-alarm-2017.csv* has been sorted by timestamp in chronological order to reproduce a real-life emission of data points.
-It has then been splitted into multiple subdatasets to play with lighter files.
+It has then been split into multiple subdatasets to play with lighter files.

 #### Mysimbdp message brokers